 Intraocular pressure (IOP) remains the only modifiable risk factor in the management of glaucoma.
 Hence, IOP and its appropriate measurement deserve our ongoing interest.
 Over the years, not only has our understanding of glaucoma changed but also has changed our approach to the measurement of the IOP.
 This review is an attempt to elucidate the commonly techniques of tonometry, and critically evaluate each of them, in current glaucoma practice.

+Revision trabeculectomy is used to describe any surgical intervention subsequent to an existing trabeculectomy.
+Mostly, it is used to describe resurgery for failure of trabeculectomy, as defined by inadequate pressure control.
+Revision may also be performed for unsafe, uncomfortable or leaking blebs.
 Mostly bleb failure occurs within the subconjunctival space, although the flap and ostium may be involved or causative.
 Clear surgical principles, meticulous surgical technique and scrupulous postoperative care are key to successful revision surgery.
 This review is an attempt to elucidate the technique of bleb revision for bleb failure.

 All across the world, glaucomatologists are adopting broader use of glaucoma drainage implants even as a primary surgical modality.
 To avoid tube exposure, which may predispose the eye to endophthalmitis, the implanted tube must be covered by a patch graft.
 However, these patch grafts also carry a high rate of progressive thinning and erosion, which is believed to result from the lack of cellular infiltration from the surrounding host conjunctival stroma and poor integration of these patch grafts to the host tissue.
 An ideal patch graft should offer good tensile strength, be suitable for tectonic support, and have biological activities to promote cellular infiltration by the surrounding host conjunctival stroma, thus reducing progressive allogeneic patch graft thinning/erosion.
 This review talks about various materials and modalities used for an exposed tube repair.